Pranjal-Barnwal/ToDo-s-List/README.md

 ToDo's List:  Its a utility site for all your NOTE-worthy needs.

 <br>
-Built with pure HTML, CSS & JavaScript
+Built with pure HTML, CSS, BootStrap & JavaScript
 <hr>
 Hosted on:
 <br>